EzmaMeow/RPGMakerSniplets/README.md

 ## Terms I may use:

-  -Injection (Inj):
+  - Injection (Inj):

     These usally alias base classes functinality so the added script will be used as needed without depending on event calls

-  -Extension (Ext):
+  - Extension (Ext):

     There are more focus on change an existing class and adding functionality to it.
 These are usally one of the first scripts to load in after any Override or Overhauls.

-  -Override or Overhaul:
+  - Override or Overhaul:

     These changes the base functionality in an unsafe way.
 They are meant to load first and usally made to allow fucture script to change functionality that the base code made too limited.
-  -Configs:
+  - Configs:

     These scripts are usally not provided.
 They change constants or add to data structures of moduals depending on what the the user needs.

-  -Features:
+  - Features:

     These are usally more plug and play scripts that may modify a few base scripts to allow them to work.
     I will try to add keywords in comments like `#  *  INJECTIONS ` to help identify the type of changes.